M2Team/NanaBox/Documents/ConfigurationReference.md

 Example value: "HostProjects"

-Note: If you have set the "EnableHostDriverStore" true, you should not use the name "HostDriverStore" for the current Plan 9 share.
+Note: If you have set the "EnableHostDriverStore" true, you should not use the names mentioned in "EnableHostDriverStore" related document for the current Plan 9 share.

 Note: Available starting with NanaBox 1.5 Update 2.